SmartHub-Io/SmartHub-Docs/content/docs/howToContribute.md

 # How to contribute

 When contributing to this repository, please first discuss the change you wish to make via an issue, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.

 If you find any spelling mistakes or have improvements to offer, we are open to anyone who has ideas and wants to contribute to this project.

+To develop on your local machine and contribute to any project, just follow the steps for the respective project.

+Note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process